publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptI/spta/m__us_usc_t19_s1401a.md

             (A) merchandise that is identical in all respects to, and was produced in the same country and by the same person as, the merchandise being appraised; or

-            (B) if merchandise meeting the requirements under subparagraph (A) cannot be found (or for purposes of applying subsection (b)(2)(B)(i) of this section, regardless of whether merchandise meeting such requirements can be found), merchandise that is identical in all respects to, and was produced in the same country as, but not produced by the same person as, the merchandise being appraised.
+            (B) if merchandise meeting the requirements under subparagraph (A) cannot be found (or for purposes of applying subsection (b)(2)(B)(i), regardless of whether merchandise meeting such requirements can be found), merchandise that is identical in all respects to, and was produced in the same country as, but not produced by the same person as, the merchandise being appraised.

             Such term does not include merchandise that incorporates or reflects any engineering, development, artwork, design work, or plan or sketch that—